Tal Ben-Shahar: Career

-Ben-Shahar consults and lectures internationally.
-Topics include leadership, education, ethics, happiness, self-esteem, resilience, goal setting, and mindfulness.
+Ben-Shahar consults and lectures internationally on topics including leadership, ethics, happiness, and mindfulness.
 In 2011, Ben-Shahar co-founded Potentialife to bring positive psychology to people's daily lives.

-He is the author of the international best sellers Happier and Being Happy, which have been translated into 25 languages.
+He is the author of the international best-sellers Happier and Being Happy, which have been translated into 25 languages.
+He has also written two children's books in collaboration with Shirly Yuval-Yair in Hebrew; one about Helen Keller and the other about Thomas Edison.
+The books aim to teach children about happiness.